-- Allow students to edit or delete their own discussion posts by clicking the Let students edit or delete their own discussion posts checkbox.*
+- Allow students to edit or delete their own discussion replies by clicking the Let students edit or delete their own discussion replies checkbox.
+Enabled by default.*

 - Disable comments on announcements by clicking the Disable comments on announcements checkbox.* (Depending on your institution's preference, this option may already be selected for you.)

 - Allow students to edit course pages by default by selecting the Edit course pages drop-down menu.*